[ Skip Main Nav ]

 Diverse opportunities are being found in hospitals, long-term care facilities, pharmaceutical companies, insurance companies, IT, medical waste management and more.

-Our College of Health Sciences and Nursing can help prepare you to pursue these opportunities.
-The rigorous, real-world curricula — offered in our Division of Health Sciences and Division of Nursing — provide the foundation for you to meet your career goals and help you become a qualified job candidate employers are looking for.
+Our College of Health Professions can help prepare you to pursue these opportunities.
+The rigorous, real-world curricula — offered in our School of Health Services Administration and School of Nursing — provide the foundation for you to meet your career goals and help you become a qualified job candidate employers are looking for.

 Choose from the offerings below.